MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 #### Summarize the underlying semantic model

 Summarize a Power BI semantic model by asking Copilot to "summarize the model" in the Copilot pane.
 This summary can help you gain a better understanding of data in your semantic model, identify important insights, and improve your data exploration experience.
-Ultimately, this can help you build more meaningful reports.
+Ultimately, better understanding the semantic model can help you build more meaningful reports.

 #### Suggest content for a report